rmandvikar/EmailTemplate-component/README.md

 #####Example:

-Certain sensitive tokens (ex: `{!User.CreditCard}`) can be included by specifying a list of invalid tokens and those are not replaced.
+Certain sensitive tokens (ex: `{!User.CreditCard}`) can be excluded by specifying a list of invalid tokens and those are not replaced.
 If the invalid tokens are not specified then any token is valid.

 ```c#
 // specifies invalid tokens